Because the scriptures weren’t only written to men.

 —this doesn’t mean, even though it clearly says

-Well if that’s what it properly means, why not just translate it “person,” and clear up any doubt?
-And in fact this is what most bible translations do.
+But if that’s what ish properly means, why not just translate it “person,” and clear up any doubt?
+And in fact this is what many bible translations do—going with “each of you” rather than “every man.”
+(Although you notice a lof of ’em split the difference, and still refer to “his” mother and father.)

 ORD your God.”

 Believe it or don’t, a lot of these translations do not consider themselves gender-inclusive.
-You can tell: They still insist on using the masculine pronoun “his” to describe “every one of you,” figuring it’s more accurate than “their”—and generic enough.
-Yet even so, y’notice all of ’em translated ish as “everyone,” instead of the literal “man”—because the verse does apply to everyone.
-Not just men.
+As you can tell from the ones which still use the masculine pronoun “his” to describe “every one of you,” figuring it’s more accurate than “your” or “their.”
+And figuring, probably incorrectly, it’s still generic enough in the present day.
+Yet even so, y’notice all of ’em translated ish as “everyone,” instead of the literal “man.”
+Because the verse doesn’t solely apply to men.

-The gender-inclusive translations want to make this crystal clear, so they drop the pronoun “his” in favor of gender-neutral ones.
-They swapped singular for plural: “They” instead of “he.”
+The gender-inclusive translations want to make it crystal clear that such verses apply to everyone regardless of gender.
+So they intentionally drop the pronoun “his” in favor of gender-neutral ones, like the singular “they.”

-Whatever makes it most obvious that the scriptures are addressed to all.
+Whatever makes it most obvious these scriptures are addressed to all.

 Of course, controversy.

 There is the valid concern of how a gender-inclusive translation makes the bible less exact.
 Fr’instance Psalm 1.
-The psalmist referred to a generic individual (“Blessed is the ish/‘man’”) and it’s probably best to keep that translation individual (“Blessed is the person”).
+The psalmist referred to a generic individual (“Blessed is the ish/‘man’”), so it’s probably best to keep that translation individual (“Blessed is the person”).

-The obvious problem: The psalmist was writing about a devout person, not a group.
-It needs to be made clear that God blesses us on an individual, case-by-case basis.
-Yes, he can and does bless people-groups and nations.
-But that’s not what the psalmist intended to teach.
+The obvious problem: The scriptures frequently refer to individuals, not a group, ’cause the authors wanna make it clear God blesses or condemns or instructs or empowers us on an individual, case-by-case basis.
+Yes, he can and regularly does bless people-groups and nations.
+But in many cases that’s not what the authors of scripture intended to teach.
 Our translations always need to consider the author’s intentions.
-We don’t wanna slip inaccurate ideas into the text.
+We don’t wanna slip inaccurate ideas into our translations—and from there, slip inaccurate ideas into Christian theology.

-Likewise there’s the valid concern that a gender-inclusive translation might make a passage inclusive where it shouldn’t be.
+There’s a valid concern a gender-inclusive translation might make a passage inclusive where it shouldn’t be.
 Fr’instance God’s commands to the ancient Hebrews about their priests.
 These commands were only for men. ’Cause back then, only men could serve as priests.

 Obviously

 Yeah, there’s also the suspicion such translations are the product of some sneaky liberal agenda.
 Meant to weaken men, over-empower women, and turn the church into something powerless and corrupt.
 Of course, when we look at all the adjectives these folks use to warn people away from this “agenda”—an “impotent church,” an “emasculated leadership,” a “sissified gospel”—notice how all of ’em are references to men’s genitals.
-Frankly I find it downright disturbing.
+To these people, their penises are the source of their power; not the Holy Spirit.

 I’m guessing they don’t wanna.
 But let’s stop talking about their wholly inappropriate phallolatry, shall we?